 5.5 When assessing voltage rise due to generation, the demand is still modelled with unbalance but generator output is normally assumed to be balanced.
-This is because G59 restricts maximum generation unbalance to 3.68kW.
+This is because G59 and G99 restrict maximum generation unbalance to 3.68kW.

 6.0 POWER QUALITY REQUIREMENTS